CheBar1/music-book/README.md

 THEN I can select any of the 'Join the discussion' links on the bottom of each post.<br>
 WHEN I click on the 'Join the discssion' link on a post, THEN I see that single post and a text box opens up for me to comment, then select the Add Comment button.<br>
-WHEN I write my comment and select the Add Commnt button, THEN I can see my comment has been added to the comments section of the original post.<br>
+WHEN I write my comment and select the Add Comment button, THEN I can see my comment has been added to the comments section of the original post.<br>
 WHEN I want to add my own post,
 THEN I can navigate to either the Add Post text box on the home page, or the Add Post text box that displays in my profile.<br>